Who attends the Camp?

 Are there any scholarships available?

-Scholarships are available.
+A limited amount of scholarships are available.
 A Camper and parent/guardian may complete and submit a

 How is this camp program different from other camp programs?